 All in-class final examinations must be held on the date and time listed in the official final examination schedule.
-Outof-class final examination or equivalent assessments shall be due on the date and time listed in the official final examination schedule.
-Changes to final examina-
+Out-of-class final examination or equivalent assessments shall be due on the date and time listed in the official final examination schedule.
+Changes to final examination schedules and locations must be approved by the chair of the department or the dean of the College, or the appropriate designee.
+However, final examinations or assessments may not be rescheduled to the final week of classes or to Reading Day.